Gorefang/Simplewebsite/README.md

-This is an attempt to create and launch a website to experiment with simpler code
+This is an attempt to create and launch a website to experiment with simple code